luisfelipebp/desafio-VExpenses/README.md

-# Descrição técnica do projeto do arquivo Terraform
+# Descrição técnica do arquivo Terraform

 ## Análise Técnica do Código Terraform